 The Law Offices of Brian E. Skibby has more than 20 years of legal experience, which can invaluable when applied towards your defense.
 Attorney Skibby meets with all of his clients individually and will even meet with them in jail to update them on the particulars of their case.
 For the convenience of his clients, he also offers payment plans and reasonable rates for all his legal services.

 Time is essential in developing your defense.
-Contact a Rancho Cucamonga criminal defense attorney at (909) 695-0095.
+Contact a Rancho Cucamonga burglary crimes attorney at (909) 695-0095.